Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-11

 And the emperor wears the Wu Sha Mao, the shape is two wings folded upward, so called “Yi Shan Guan (翼善冠)“.
-The structure is divided into the folded corner, Houshan (后山) and Qianwu (前屋).
+The is divided into the folded corner, Houshan (后山) and Qianwu (前屋).

 The folding corner of the head is folded upward, like the two dots in the upper part of the character “善”, while the Qianwu looks like the character “口” in the lower part of the character “善” from the front.